-- The National Environmental Management Act (No 107 of 1998) and National Environmental Management: Waste Act Kusile (No 59 of 2008), I amongst others, are the principle piece of legislation governing the disposal of a hazardous waste to land fill and protecting the environment from all adverse impacts of such developments.
+- 1. The National Environmental Management Act (No 107 of 1998) and National Environmental Management: Waste Act Kusile (No 59 of 2008), I amongst others, are the principle piece of legislation governing the disposal of a hazardous waste to land fill and protecting the environment from all adverse impacts of such developments.
 These acts propagate that if the produced waste stream cannot be disposed to landfill in an environmentally responsible manner, the activity cannot be condoned. - A comprehensive assessment of the waste stream through consideration of the waste disposal hierarchy was undertaken.
-Conclusion of this process indicated that there is no alternative means available for the disposal of the ash waste stream, thus storage or disposal on land is the only feasible solution for this waste stream; - The Kusile Power Station is currently being constructed and is earmarked for "first fire" towards the middle of 2015.
-The Kusile Power Station employs a dry cooling technology to minimise the release of fly ash into the environment and entrain fly and bottom ash in order to be disposed in an environmentally acceptable manner; - The power station currently has an approved ash disposal facility in place that can cater for approximately 10 years of ash and gypsum disposal, however, the station will require "dry ashing" facilities for the disposal of its ash for a period of 60 years; - The No-Go alternative is considered to be fatally flawed because it will result in the closure of Kusile Power Station having an unacceptable impact to the social and economic environment at a national, and possible also international, level.
-This impact will persist beyond the post closure life of this project if it were implemented; - Impact assessments by relevant specialists in the natural and socio-economic environments have shown that although some of the impacts will have a high and very high impact risks, such as the direct loss of wetlands, it can be mitigated to acceptable levels. - A Comprehensive EIA and PP process, including extensive consultation with DEA/DWA was undertaken.
+Conclusion of this process indicated that there is no alternative means available for the disposal management of the ash waste stream, thus storage or disposal on land is the only feasible solution for this waste stream; - 3.
+The Kusile Power Station is currently being constructed and is earmarked for "first fire" towards the middle of 2015.
+The Kusile Power Station employs a dry cooling technology to minimise the release of fly ash into the environment through capturing fly and bottom ash in order to be disposed in an environmentally acceptable manner; - 4.
+The power station currently has an approved ash disposal facility in place, referred to as "the 10-year ash dump" that will co-dispose first production ash and gypsum.
+The ash may be disposed for approximately five (5) years, while the gypsum will be disposed in the facility for the life of the station. can cater for approximately 10 years of ash and gypsum disposal, however, The station will require "dry ashing" facilities for the disposal of its ash for a period of 60 years, hence the current project; - 5.
+The No-Go alternative is considered to be fatally flawed because it will result in the closure of Kusile Power Station having an unacceptable impact to the social and economic environment at a national, and possible also international, level.
+This impact will persist beyond the post closure life of this project if it were implemented; - Impact assessments by relevant specialists in the natural and socio-economic environments have shown that although some of the impacts will have a high and very high impact risks, such as the direct loss of wetlands, it can be mitigated to acceptable levels. - 7.
+A Comprehensive EIA and PP process, including extensive consultation with DEA/DWS was undertaken.